aimms/language-reference/optimization-modeling-components/stochastic-programming/solving-stochastic-models.rst

 -  for purely linear mathematical programs only, through the *stochastic Benders algorithm*, or

--  using the Benders decomposition algorithm in CPLEX 12.7 or higher.
+-  using the Benders decomposition algorithm in CPLEX.

 Both Benders algorithms will decompose the stochastic model into multiple smaller models, and thus is better suited to solve stochastic